NEUROINFLAMMATORY PROCESSES IMPLICATED IN THE INITIATION AND PROGRESSION OF DISEASE

 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s Disease, affects as many as 30,000 people in the U.S., with an estimated 5,000 new cases diagnosed each year.

 It is a progressive neurodegenerative disease that affects nerve cells in the brain and spinal cord resulting in loss of motor function and often paralysis and death.

 Accumulating evidence suggests that neuroinflammatory processes are implicated in the initiation and progression of ALS.
 Pre-clinical research has also demonstrated an increase in microgliosis (the shifting of microglia from a neuroprotective to a chronic, pro-inflammatory state) before the onset of ALS symptoms.

-As a result, we are developing AZT-101 for the treatment of ALS and are planning to file for approval to begin clinical development.
+As a result, we are developing AZT-101 for the treatment of ALS, which has been IND approved as of March 20, 2020.
 (See Pipeline for more on the clinical development of AZT-101.)

 FOR MORE ON ALS, ACCESS TO PATIENT RESOURCES, AND RESEARCH, PLEASE VISIT: